anderssandstrom/e3-ecmcPlugin_FFT/README.md

 ### PLC Constants:

+These constants are for use togheter with the above listed PLC functions:
 1. "fft_CONT"    = 1:  FFT Mode: Continious
 2. "fft_TRIGG"   = 2:  FFT Mode :Triggered
 3. "fft_NO_STAT" = 0:  FFT Status: Invalid state